-Think beyond the present to drive longterm value for the organisation and the community.
+Think beyond the present to drive long-term value for the organisation and the community.

-Investing time and money in work that is not producing value
+Ilnvesting time and money in work that is not producing value.

-Taking shortcuts not consistent with standards and processes in order to achieve a faster outcome or result.
+Taking shortcuts not consistent with ndards and processes in order to achie a faster outcome or result.

-Engaging and participating in corrupt deceitful and manipulative behaviour in the pursuit of personal/economic or organisational gain
+Engaging and participating in corrupt, deceitful and manipulative behaviou in the pursuit of personal/economic or organisational gain.

-Participating in behaviours that demonstrate a misuse of power through influence, intimidation, domination and or aggression
+Participating in behaviours that demonstrate a misuse of power through influence, intimidation, domination and or aggression.

-Being unaware of complacent behaviours and accepting one's own perceptions to be correct and viewing things around them as possibly non-changing.
+Being unaware of complacent behaviours and accepting one's own perceptions to be correct and viewing things around them as ossibly non-changing.

-Relying on established solutions where more economical options may apply time, money, physical resources).
-Being reckless and causing harm to the

-Designing convenient short-term solutions to complex long-term problems.
-Being wasteful when using resources (e.g.
+Relying on established solutions where more economical options may apply.
+Designing convenient short-term solutions to complex long-term problems Being wasteful when using resources (e.g.